Promote health and longevity in your senior horse with these simple steps.

-Although a little slower now, seniors can still enjoy an excellent quality of life if their special needs are met.
-Health for your aging equine can be easy with a few simple tips to get you started.
+Although a little slower now, your senior horse can still enjoy an excellent quality of life if his special needs are met.

 1. It starts with diet

 In addition to normal equine nutritional requirements, seniors have special needs depending on their circumstances.

 - Supply high quality free-choice grass hay.
 Smaller amounts throughout the day are easier on the intestinal track than two heavy meals.
 It also helps with a positive emotional outlook.

 - Offer three to four pounds per day of early-cutting alfalfa, which has smaller stalks and more leaves and is therefore easier to chew.
 It also provides extra calories, protein, calcium and other trace minerals.
 Some horses are sensitive to alfalfa and this shows up as soft soles; discontinue use if this is the case.